liferay/liferay-docs/discover/new-articles/service-access-policies.markdown

 To configure the Service Access Policy module, navigate to Liferay's Control Panel, click on *Configuration Admin*, and find the *SAPConfiguration* module.
 Click on its name to edit it.
 Here, you can edit the default service access policy configuration.
-You can force a default policy to be applied even when no policies are applied by the `AuthVerifier`.
+You can also force a default policy to be applied even when no policies are applied by the `AuthVerifier`.

 Liferay also contains an `AuthenticatedAccessControlPolicy`.
 This policy doesn't do anything if a `ServiceAccessPolicyManager` implementation is present.
-However, if the service access policy module is disabled, the `AuthenticatedAccessControlPolicy` provides a fallback and still requires authenticated access for web services.
+However, if the service access policy module is disabled, the `AuthenticatedAccessControlPolicy` provides a fallback that still requires authenticated access for web services.